sqlc-dev/sqlc/docs/reference/config.md

 - `gen`:
   - A mapping to configure built-in code generators.
 See [gen](#gen) for the supported keys.
 - `database`:
-  - A mapping configure database connections.
+  - A mapping to configure database connections.
 See [database](#database) for the supported keys.
 - `rules`:
   - A collection of rule names to run via `sqlc vet`.
 See [rules](#rules) for configuration options.
 - `strict_function_checks`